tokio-rs/website/content/blog/2019-08-tracing.md

 To record the flow of execution, `tracing` introduces the concept of _spans_.
 Unlike a log line that represents a moment in time, a span models a period of time with a beginning and an end.
-When a a program begins executing in a context or performing a unit of work, it _enters_ a span, and when it stops executing in that context, it _exits_ the span.
+When a program begins executing in a context or performing a unit of work, it _enters_ a span, and when it stops executing in that context, it _exits_ the span.